-A standard TidalKite has a capacity of 500kW and it is connected to the grid via a

-10kV power cable.
+A standard TidalKite has a capacity of 500kW and it is connected to the grid via a 10kV power cable.

-4.3.10 Auto generative High-Pressure Digester
+4.3.10 Small-scale Auto generative High-Pressure Digester

-The AHPD is planned to start to be built in the end of 2021.
+A small-scale auto generative High-Pressure Digester will be installed in Ameland.
 Prerequisites for this digester are that all financial and contractual parts are ready before ordering materials for the digester.